Skip to main content Skip to office menu Skip to footer

 the program participant dies,

-then the secretary of state must promptly notify the county auditor in writing that the ballot board should reject the ballot if the ballot board has not already processed the ballot in accordance with Minnesota Statutes, section 203B.121, subdivision 4.
+then the secretary of state must promptly notify the county auditor that the ballot board should reject the ballot if the ballot board has not already processed the ballot in accordance with Minnesota Statutes, section 203B.121, subdivision 4.

 Subp.
 10g.